 - visas and previous travel records,

-and if possible doing so ahead of time to allow use of early checking and control procedures.
+and if possible doing so ahead of time to allow the use of early checking and control procedures.

-A blockchain-based data sharing system could be an interesting approach to this issue.
+A blockchain-based data-sharing system could be an interesting approach to this issue.

 Blockchain technology would remove the need for a centralized database, with each node able to store information and confirm its integrity from a transnational perspective.

 data would be recorded directly in the blockchain.
 The information could then be accessed at any state or border crossing control point.
 This model could be completed by a mobile application through which the user could give their consent to data sharing.